Resource-efficient equivariant quantum convolutional neural networks: Demonstration: noisy quantum data classification

 with $\braket{O}=\braket{\phi | U^\dag(\bmt) O U(\bmt) | \phi}$.
 Note that $p_1(\bmt,\ket{\phi})$ and $p_2(\bmt,\ket{\phi})$ satisfy the positivity and the conservation of probabilities: $p_1(\bmt,\ket{\phi}), p_2(\bmt,\ket{\phi})\geq0$ and $p_1(\bmt,\ket{\phi})+p_2(\bmt,\ket{\phi})=1$.
 In the equivariant sp-QCNN and randomized QCNN, the $D_4$-symmetry of circuit and observable ensures

 which can improve the trainability and generalization in the classification task.

 To train these QCNN models, we consider the following cross entropy as a loss function:

-We optimize this loss function using the Adam algorithm~\cite{DBLP:journals/corr/KingmaB14} with the parameter-shift rule.
+We optimize this loss function using the Adam algorithm~\cite{Kingma2014-db} with the parameter-shift rule.
 The hyper-parameter values used in this work are initial learning rate $=10^{-3}$, $\beta_1=0.9$, $\beta_2=0.999$, and $\eta=10^{-8}$.
 We also employ the stochastic gradient descent~\cite{Robbins1951-ql}, where only one training data is used to measure the gradient at each iteration.

 In this numerical demonstration, we assume that only a few measurement shots are available for the gradient estimation due to limited computational resources.
 Although the equivariant and non-equivariant sp-QCNNs can simultaneously measure the gradient components for different branches as discussed in Sec.~\ref{sec: gradient}, we match the total number of measurement shots per iteration for the three models to evaluate the measurement efficiency fairly.
 The total number of shots for measuring the gradient with the parameter-shift rule is $(2N_\text{gate}+1)N_\text{shot}$, where $N_\text{gate}$ and $N_\text{shot}$ are the number of rotation gates in the circuit and the number of shots per circuit, respectively.
 We set $N_\text{gate}=144$ and $N_\text{shot}=5$.
+The numerical simulations in this work use Qulacs, an open-source quantum circuit simulator~\cite{Suzuki2021-uh}.